Sybase Data Migration to PostgreSQL

 - Status: Status of the current thread.

-- Click Flow Control Settings on the right side of the page to limit the rate of writing to the target data source per second.
-The unit is rows/second.
+- Click Flow Control Settings on the right side of the page to limit the number of rows written to the target data source per second.

 - Click Log on the right side of the page to view the execution log of the incremental copy.